Underwood Hills

 Trash, Bulk Waste & Recycling Pickup Schedule/Rules

-Pickup for recycling, household trash and yard trimmings for Underwood Hills is on Thursday of each week.
-Click here for more info on the City’s solid waste services.
+Pickup for recycling, household trash and yard trimmings for Underwood Hills is Monday of each week, usually a day later after public holidays.
+Click here for notices and changes to City’s solid waste services.

 Bulk Waste Pickup Schedule